-This post is in the process of being updated for 2014.
-Please check back in mid-November.
 'Tis the season to get the gang all dressed up to see some holiday shows.
 While there are certainly lots of spectacles to splurge on beyond the Radio City Christmas Spectacular, if you've got young children you may not want to blow all of your bucks on theater tickets.
-That's why our roundup includes five inexpensive, low-key shows, perfect for fidgety preschoolers, as well as five eye-popping extravaganzas that are worth the splurge.
-Bonus: We've got the scoop on how to save money to a few of those higher-priced offerings.
+That's why our roundup includes six inexpensive, low-key shows, perfect for fidgety preschoolers, as well as six extravaganzas that are worth the splurge.
+Bonus: We've got the scoop on how to save money to a few of the higher-priced offerings.

-From A Charlie Brown Christmas live onstage to a puppet take on Yes, Virginia, There Is a Santa Claus to kid-friendly mountings of The Nutcracker and The Magic Flute, here are our top ten holiday shows for NYC families.
+From live stage adaptations of beloved seasonal TV specials like A Charlie Brown Christmas, Frosty the Snowman and How the Grinch Stole Christmas, to festive puppet shows, to high culture like kid-friendly mountings of The Nutcracker and opera, here are our top 12 holiday shows for NYC families.
 You can find lots of other seasonal fun in our NYC Holiday Guide.

 The Three Bears Holiday Bash – Upper West Side

 $10 for adults, $7 for children under 12

 The three bears and all their fairy-tale pals are back at Central Park's Swedish Cottage Marionette Theatre for their annual seasonal variety show.
 This spirited marionette performance celebrates all the holidays, whether you observe Christmas, Kwanzaa or Hanukkah.
 A perfect theatergoing experience for preschoolers.

 A Christmas Carol, Oy!
 Hanukkah, Merry Kwanzaa – East Village

 $18 but ten $10 tickets will be available for each performance on a first-come, first-served basis